Chevrolet C/K: 1997–2001

 The locally designed Veraneio and Bonanza were discontinued; in 1998, GM Brazil began production of the Chevrolet Grand Blazer, a renamed Chevrolet Tahoe.

 For 2000 production, production of the Silverado shifted from Argentina to Brazil.
-Alongside the withdrawal of the Grand Blazer (in favor of the smaller S-10 Blazer), the Silverado adopted a D-20 suffix (from the popularity of its predecessor).
-During 2001, Chevrolet withdrew the 4.1L gasoline six-cylinder from the Silverado D-20 (the final vehicle to use the engine).
+Alongside the withdrawal of the Grand Blazer (in favor of the smaller S-10 Blazer), the Silverado adopted a D-20 suffix, in order to benefit from the popularity of its predecessor..
+During 2001, Chevrolet withdrew the 4.1-liter gasoline six-cylinder from the Silverado D-20; it was the final vehicle to use this engine.

 After many years of declining market share in the truck segment, GM Brazil produced the final Silverado D-20 in January 2002.